-This year Purim and the Academy awards happened to fall on the same day.
-Personally I thought the show was classy and the most fun in a long time.
+This year, Purim and the Academy awards happened to fall on the same day.
+I thought the show was classy and the most fun in a long time.
 Seth McFarlane can sing and dance and deliver a joke.
-I loved the dance numbers and I only fell asleep once.
+I loved the dance numbers, and I only fell asleep once.
 (I read in the paper the next day that Barbara Streisand had been there.
-I totally missed her!!!)
+I missed her!)